lmiles77/Credit_Risk_Analysis/README.md

 The purpose of this analysis is to demonstrate resampling models using machine learning imbalanced-learn and scikit-learn to predit Credit Risk.
 The techniques used are:

--RandomOverSampler
+-Random Oversampling

--SMOTE (Synthetic Minority Oversampling Technique) -ClusterCentroids (under sampling)
+-SMOTE (Synthetic Minority Oversampling Technique)

+-ClusterCentroids (Undersampling)

--SMOTEENN (SMOTE and Edited Nearest Neighbors (ENN)).
+-SMOTEENN (SMOTE and Edited Nearest Neighbors (ENN))

--Ensemble Classifiers BalancedRandomForestClassifier
+-Ensemble Classifiers Balanced Random Forest Classifier

--EasyEnsembleClassifier
+-Easy Ensemble Classifier

 ## Results